saltecrez/LBTinafCalibDistributor/README.md

 # LBTinafCalibDistributor

-- **Goal**: distribute files towards different sites based on the queries specified in the conf.json file.
+- **Goal**: distribute files towards different sites based on the queries specified in the conf.json file and on the telescope operation dates.
 Scalable to N destinations.
-It supports two file transfer modes: scp and sftp.
+It supports two transfer modes: scp and sftp.
 Based on MySQL database.

 - **Targets**: Used for the LBT archive, Tucson machine.
+It can be adapted to other archives.
+In that case, please modify mysqlTools.mysqlInsert since it is based on LBT metadata.

 - **Description**: